pj013525/DevOps-Project-Swiggy/README.md

 ---

 ### ✅ Step 3: Access EC2 Instance
-Login to the provisioned EC2 instance using **Mobaxterm** or any SSH client.
+Log in to the provisioned EC2 instance using **Mobaxterm** or any SSH client.

 ![Login EC2](https://github.com/user-attachments/assets/a1008ed1-93ee-44b9-a004-c8ae61544fbb)